YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_WtGxE.md

 ## License & Copyright

-All code and materials in this repository are © **Yuzhuo Ma** and collaborators.
+All code, documentation, and materials related to **SPAGxE** (including SPAGxE, SPAGxE+, SPAGxEmix+, etc.) and **WtGxE** are **Copyright © 2025 Yuzhuo Ma and collaborators**.
+All rights reserved.

-WtGxE is distributed under the [MIT License](LICENSE).
-Redistribution and use, with or without modification, are permitted provided that the copyright notice and this permission notice are preserved.

-**Important**: The WtGxE method and its associated manuscript are the intellectual property of **Ma et al.** Any unauthorized use or pre-publication disclosure without proper attribution may violate academic norms.
-If you wish to extend or incorporate WtGxE into your own work, please contact the authors for coordination.
+**Neither SPAGxE nor WtGxE, nor any part of their implementations, may be used, copied, modified, or distributed without explicit written permission from the first author (Yuzhuo Ma).**

+If you wish to use SPAGxE or WtGxE in your research, collaborate, or extend the methods, please contact:
+- **Email:** yuzhuoma@amss.ac.cn
+- Or open an issue in this repository to initiate a discussion.

+Unauthorized use or pre‑publication disclosure without proper attribution may violate academic norms and intellectual property rights.

+*Note: All future use of both SPAGxE and WtGxE is governed by this more restrictive policy to protect the intellectual contributions of the first author.*

 ---